geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <a id="note13-b"></a>
 § Note (b) and (c), page 175, line 95.&emsp;*Soft Marie’s tales, Alphonso’s princely lays.*

-Those who have perused Mr. Ellis's agreeable abstract of our old English Romances of Chivalry, can scarcely fail to remember with pleasure the twelve lays of Marie of France, said to have been composed at the court of our Henry the Second, and which appear to contain more novelty and elegance of invention than is usual in the Fabliaux of that age.
+Those who have perused Mr. Ellis’s agreeable abstract of our old English Romances of Chivalry, can scarcely fail to remember with pleasure the twelve lays of Marie of France, said to have been composed at the court of our Henry the Second, and which appear to contain more novelty and elegance of invention than is usual in the Fabliaux of that age.
 Alphonzo the Second, King of Arragon, was himself a Troubadour and the patron of Troubadours, in whose eyes his bounty covered his numerous vices and his notorious want of public faith.
 The songs of Bertrand de Born, prove, however, that there were others of the tuneful brotherhood, whose hatred painted in the darkest colours the Prince whom their flattery adorned with every virtue.
 Beatrix, the sister of Alphonso, was married to Raymond Bérenger, Count of Provence.
 They were both votaries of the Muses.&#160;<a href="#ref13-b" rev="footnote" class="footnote-backref">↩</a>

 <hr class="short">